mbmccormick/baby-tracker-iot-button/README.md

 Upload the code for the AWS Lambda Function by following the instructions here: https://docs.aws.amazon.com/lambda/latest/dg/programming-model.html

+Connect your AWS IoT Button as a trigger for the AWS Lambda Function.

 Create three environment variables on your AWS Lambda Function:

 `DEVICE_UUID` - Generate a random UUID and paste it here.
 You can use a site like https://guidgenerator.com/online-guid-generator.aspx to generate this.